Transparency in Coverage

 The Affordable Care Act (ACA) requires issuers seeking certification of a health plan as a qualified health plan (QHP) to make accurate and timely disclosures of certain information to the Health Insurance Marketplace, the Secretary of HHS, and the state insurance commissioner, and make it available to the public.

 Below is a summary of information related to policies that may impact your health plan.
 It is meant as a guide.
-The guide applies to both individual QHP and Federally-facilitated Small Business Health Options Program (FF-SHOP) products, unless otherwise noted.
+The guide applies to individual QHP products, unless otherwise noted.
 In the event there is a conflict between the guide and your contract, the terms and conditions of your contract will control.
-For detailed information please refer to your contract or benefit booklet (“contract”).
+For detailed information please refer to your contract or benefit booklet.

 Out-of-network liability and balance billing